CodeMedic42/observatory-js/README.md

 ```

 Please not that changing the data returned from toJS will NOT reflect back into the observable and will NOT result in events being called.
 Conversly after getting data from toJS and the calling observable.set(...) will not update the data you already have.
 You will have to call toJS again.
+I am cloning inside to prevent this.
+Sorry.

 #### Watching